documentationfor yFiles for HTML 3.0.0.1

 The PolylineEdgeStyle connects the ports and bends of an edge with straight line segments.

-Like most edge styles, PolylineEdgeStyle allows for setting the edge’s color and line width.
-It also supports arrows, allowing for setting a sourceArrow and targetArrow.
+Like most edge styles, PolylineEdgeStyle allows you to set the edge’s color and line width.
+It also supports arrows, allowing you to set a sourceArrow and targetArrow.
 More details about arrows can be found below.

-PolylineEdgeStyle also supports smoothed bends by setting a value > 0 as smoothingLength.
+PolylineEdgeStyle also supports smoothed bends when you set a value greater than 0 for smoothingLength.

 All PolylineEdgeStyle default settings, no arrows